 To change your theme, click the status area (down by your account picture).
-Choose Settings > Appearance > Get themes.
+Choose Settings > Appearance > Browser themes.
 The Chrome Web Store will open to the themes category, where you can browse through and find one you like.
 You'll only see themes that will work with your Chromebook, and to install it you only need to click the Add to Chrome button on the theme's page in the Chrome Web Store.
 If you choose a new theme your old one will be uninstalled, and if you don't want the same theme on every computer you use, you can selectively sync through the settings.

 Customize your shelf

 You can customize the shelf in a few ways, too.
 Some folks want the bar on the side of their screen instead of the bottom.
 Again, right click on your desktop and get to the menu.
 Choose "Shelf position" and pick where you want the shelf to live.
 You can put it on the left, the right or keep it at the bottom.

 You can also set the shelf to autohide so that it stays out of the way until you move the cursor to the screen edge.
 Note that if you don't have any other apps open, the shelf will stay visible.

 Finally, you can add shortcuts to the apps you use most frequently on your shelf as well as bookmark web pages there.
 To add an app shortcut, find the app in your drawer and right click on it.
 Choose "Pin to shelf" and a shortcut will be placed on the bar.
 To add a bookmark, in the browser choose More > More tools > Add to shelf.